Avoid these Pruning Pitfalls to ensure better tree health

-Pruning trees is an essential element of maintaining their appearance and health however, it’s not something that should be done lightly.
-Inexperience, poor methods, or the use of incorrect equipment can cause serious harm to your trees or render them inaccessible.
-In this article, we’ll discuss what to avoid while pruning your trees to ensure they remain healthy and beautiful for the years to come.
+Pruning trees is a crucial part of keeping them healthy and looking good However, it’s not a task to be undertaken lightly.
+Inexperience, poor techniques and using the wrong tools could cause severe damages to your trees or even render them inaccessible.
+We’ll discuss what to avoid while pruning to keep your trees looking and healthy for long time to come.

-One of the most common errors people do when trimming is doing it in the wrong time of season.
-Pruning at the wrong time can interfere with a tree’s natural growth patterns and leave it vulnerable to pests and diseases.
-In general, it’s best to prune deciduous trees during the winter, when they’re dormant, and conifers during the latter part of spring or summer.
+One of the biggest mistakes that people commit when they prune is doing so in the wrong time of year.
+Pruning in the wrong time of year can disrupt the tree’s natural growth pattern and leave it vulnerable to pests and disease.
+In general, it is best to prune deciduous trees during the winter, when they’re dormant, and conifers during the spring and early summer.

 Another problem is that people use the improper tools for the task.
-The dull or rusty tools could cause injury to the tree, and make it more vulnerable to diseases, and using instruments that are big or heavy may cause unnecessary damage.
-Be sure to have the correct tools for the job and keep them sharp and well-maintained.
+The dull or rusty tools could cause damage to the tree and make it more vulnerable to illness, while using equipment that is too big or heavy can cause unnecessary damage.
+Make sure you’ve got the appropriate tools for the job, and keep them in good shape and well-maintained.

-While it may be tempting to cut the tree heavily to achieve the desired shape or size, taking away too much at once can cause harm to the tree.
-Pruning should always be done slowly, and over a period of time in order so that the tree can recuperate between cuts.
+While it may be tempting to cut the tree heavily to attain the desired dimension or shape, taking away excessively at one time can be harmful for the trees.
+Pruning should always be done gradually, over several years in order to allow the tree to recuperate between pruning cuts.

 Don’t Cut Too Close to the Trunk

-When pruning, it is important not to cut near to trunk.
-The tree could be susceptible to diseases and also leave ugly stubs that are difficult to remove.
-Instead, make your cuts in the area just outside of the collar of the branch that is the area raised that connects the branch to the tree’s trunk.
+When pruning, it’s important not to cut in close proximity to tree’s trunk.
+This could leave the tree vulnerable to disease as well as leaving unsightly stubs that can be difficult to remove.
+Make your cuts within the collar of the branch which is the elevated area that connects the branch to the tree’s trunk.

 FAQs